project-forth-works/project-forth-works/Communication-Protocols/Wireless-Communication/nRf24L01+/readme.md

 # nRF24L01+ 2.4GHz transceiver

-The nRF24L01+ is a cheap 2.4GHz transceiver module with a low level part of the communication layer already in hardware available.
+The [nRF24L01+](https://www.sparkfun.com/datasheets/Components/SMD/nRF24L01Pluss_Preliminary_Product_Specification_v1_0.pdf) is a cheap 2.4GHz transceiver module with a low level part of the communication layer already in hardware available.
-Features of the nRF24L01+ are, auto retransmit, RF ACK handshake, 32 byte payload with variable length, Fifo of 3 deep, 120 selectable frequencies, adjustable output power, CRC, etc.
+Features of the nRF24L01+ are, adjustable auto retransmit, RF ACK handshake, a 1 to 32 byte payload with variable length (Dynamic Payload), Fifo of 3 deep, 120 selectable frequencies, adjustable output power, CRC, etc.

 **Bidirectional transmit & receive in action on the Egel kit**